exercism/javascript/exercises/concept/amusement-park/.meta/design.md

 3. `ticketStatus`

-   - `essential`: Using a type switch should be discuraged since it is confusing to read because of the `typeof null === 'object'` quirk.
+   - `essential`: Using a type switch should be discouraged since it is confusing to read because of the `typeof null === 'object'` quirk.
    - `informative`: If the student did not use early returns, maybe let them know about this alternative.
    - `celebratory`: Congratulate if the student used a template string for the "sold" case
    - `celebratory`: Congratulate if the student used a `value` helper variable.